Sorry, you need to enable JavaScript to visit this website.

 Officially appointed agencies/public actors within the Ministry for Education, Sport, Youth, Research and Innovation

-Aġenzija Żgħażagħ mainstreams youth related issues and further develop youth services.
+Aġenzija Żgħażagħ mainstreams youth-related issues and further develops youth services.
 It enables further investment in young people and helps them realise their potential.

-English Language Teaching Council (ELTC) fosters the ELT Profession and Industry in all its various aspects.
+English Language Teaching Council (ELTC) fosters the ELT Profession and Industry in various aspects.

-The Examinations Directorate is responsible for the administration of the examinations for induction into the Public Service, public corporations and commercial partnerships in which the State has majority shareholding, intra-Service written Examinations; examinations for the issue of Local Licences; examinations on behalf of their parties.
-The Department also acts as an agent for Local and Overseas Examining Bodies responsible for the award of Academic, Vocational and Professional Qualifications.
+The Examinations Directorate is responsible for administering the examinations for induction into the Public Service, public corporations and commercial partnerships in which the State has majority shareholding, intra-Service written Examinations; examinations for the issue of Local Licences; examinations on behalf of their parties.
+The Department also acts as an agent for Local and Overseas Examining Bodies responsible for awarding Academic, Vocational and Professional Qualifications.

-The Foundation for Educational Services (FES) works concurrently with the Education Directorates to provide a range of innovative educational initiatives to meet the needs of the community.
+The Foundation for Educational Services (FES) works concurrently with the Education Directorates to provide a range of innovative educational initiatives to meet the community's needs.
 The FES is committed to ensuring that all service users are supported through informal educational initiatives.
 It strives to offer quality educational services through structured contemporary programmes, financial sustainability and ethical behaviour.

 The Foundation for Tomorrow’s Schools (FTS) is the public entity in Malta responsible for the construction of Malta and Gozo's State-owned schools.